pjworrall/truffle-hdwallet-provider/README.md

 var mnemonic = "opinion destroy betray ..."; // 12 word mnemonic
 var provider = new HDWalletProvider(mnemonic, "http://localhost:8545");

+// if you need a different HD Path, var provider = new HDWalletProvider(mnemonic, "http://localhost:8545", "m/0'/0'/0'");

-// Or, alternatively pass in a zero-based address index. var provider = new HDWalletProvider(mnemonic, "http://localhost:8545", 5);
+// if you want to use a specific key pair pass in a zero based index var provider = new HDWalletProvider(mnemonic, "http://localhost:8545","m/0'/0'/0'", 5);
 ```

 By default, the `HDWalletProvider` will use the address of the first address that's generated from the mnemonic.
 If you pass in a specific index, it'll use that address instead.
 Currently, the `HDWalletProvider` manages only one address at a time, but it can be easily upgraded to manage (i.e., "unlock") multiple addresses.